 - Life Technologies Corporation in its pending sale to Thermo Fisher Scientific Inc. for approximately $13.6 billion plus the assumption of net debt at close ($2.2 billion as of year end 2012).

 - Johnson & Johnson in connection with its acquisition of Synthes, Inc., a premier global manufacturer of orthopaedic devices, for $19.7 billion.
 This was the largest acquisition in Johnson & Johnson’s 125‑year history.
 Synthes and DePuy, a Johnson & Johnson company, now comprises the largest business in Johnson & Johnson’s Medical Devices and Diagnostics segment.

 - Burlington Northern Santa Fe Corporation (“BNSF”) in connection with Berkshire Hathaway, Inc.’s $44 billion acquisition of BNSF, including $10 billion of outstanding BNSF debt.
-This is the largest acquisition in Berkshire Hathaway history.
+This was the largest acquisition in Berkshire Hathaway history.